oskar2517/tacomail/docs/API.md

 # TacoMail API
 TacoMail provides an API which may be incorporated by third-party developers.
 This document describes the available routes.
 All mails will be automatically deleted after one hour.

+The base URL for all requests is `https://tacomail.de`.

 ## Fetching the contact email address
 Returns the contact email address of this instance.
 ```
 GET /api/v1/contactEmail
 ```
+Expected status: 200

 ### Example response
 ```json